-The board-certified and fellowship-trained specialist physicians at Norton Children’s Cancer Institute, affiliated with the University of Louisville, have the skills and equipment to pinpoint leukemia and lymphoma diagnosis and deliver precision treatment.
+The board-certified and fellowship-trained specialist physicians at Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, have the skills and equipment to pinpoint a leukemia or lymphoma diagnosis and deliver precision treatment.

 Leukemia is a cancer of the blood and bone marrow and is the most common type of cancer in children.
 The most common types of leukemia include: